michaelzzz96/BinaryDecimal/README.md

 # BinaryDecimal
-A program  written in C that takes in a Binary Number from a User and converts it in Decimal and Hexadecimal.
+A program  written in C that is based on binary converstion based on a concept in Discrete Mathematics